ConorWilliams/libfork/docs/benchmarks/benchmarks/strassen.md

 T_\infty = \mathcal{O}(n^2)
 \]

-The exposed parallelism is therefore roughly
-\(\mathcal{O}(n^{\log_2 7 - 2})\).
-Strassen has less work than the classical
-eight-product recurrence, but the serial matrix-sum phases are a larger part of the critical path in this benchmark.
+Strassen has less work than the classical eight-product recurrence, but the serial matrix-sum phases are a larger part of the critical path in this benchmark.

 ## Scaling